Form 1098-T FAQ

 Since spring semester 2014 tuition charges were billed in December, 2013, i.e. the calendar year 2013, these items were included on the 2013 Form 1098-T.

 There are numbers listed in Box 6 “Adjustments to scholarships or grants for a prior year” – why are they there?

 The IRS requires institutions to report any "adjustments” to prior year scholarships and grants.
-Since Mount Holyoke billed spring semester 2012 tuition in December 2011 any adjustment to scholarships or grants for that period is considered a prior year adjustment.
+Since Mount Holyoke bills spring semester tuition in the prior year, i.e. December, any adjustment to scholarships or grants for that period is considered a prior year adjustment.

 Depending on the program you attended, you may have been billed a comprehensive fee that included room & board and other charges that are not deductible.
 The amount shown on your 1098-T has been adjusted to reflect deductible and non-deductible fees.